telerik/kendo-ui-core/docs/controls/charts/how-to/tooltip-for-chart-notes.md

 ---
-title: Show tooltip for Chart notes
+title: Show Tooltip for Chart Notes
-page_title: Show tooltip for Chart notes | Kendo UI Charts
+page_title: Show Tooltip for Chart Notes | Kendo UI Charts
-description: "Learn how to show tooltip for Chart notes."
+description: "Learn how to show tooltips for Chart notes."
-slug: howto_showtooltipfornotes
+slug: howto_showtooltipfornotes_charts
 ---

-# Show tooltip for chart notes
+# Show Tooltip for Chart Notes

-The example below demonstrates how to attach [Kendo UI Tootlip](http://docs.telerik.com/kendo-ui/api/javascript/ui/tooltip) to chart notes and display it when a [note is hovered](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart#events-noteHover).
+The example below demonstrates how to attach a [Kendo UI Tootlip](/api/javascript/ui/tooltip) to Chart notes and display it when a [note is hovered](/api/javascript/dataviz/ui/chart#events-noteHover).

 ###### Example
 ```html

 	<div class="chartWrapper" content="tooltipContent" >
       <div id="chart"></div>
     </div>